kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/VCS.md

 # VCS (Version Control System)

 ## CI vs. CD
 - **Continuous Integration (CI)**: The code is built and tested on a regular basis, i.e. daily, several times per day, or – even better – with every commit.
+It is the practice of merging all developers' working copies to a shared mainline several times a day.
 - **Continuous Delivery (CD)**: This is the next step, and its goal is to always have code available that can be released at any point.
-CD uses some automation (building and testing) but requires human intervention in the end when it comes to releasing to a productive environment.
+CD uses some automation (building and testing) but requires *human intervention* in the end when it comes to releasing to a productive environment.
+It is an approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, without doing so manually.
 - **Continuous Deployment (CD)**: All code changes are automatically built, tested, and released.
-It's similar to continuous delivery but also brings the new version to the production environment without human intervention.
+It's similar to continuous delivery but also brings the new version to the production environment *without human intervention*.
 - All three methods rely on a version control system – there is no way around it.

 ## GitHub vs. GitLab